Timofey21/darlene/README.md

 This is a tool for fuzzing XSS vulnerabilities.
 It's based on genetic algorithm.
-It's named after Darlene Alderson from Mr. Robot TV series.
+The tool named after Darlene Alderson from Mr. Robot TV series.

 ## Requirements